 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most basic home air filter type.
-These filters do not normally enhance your family’s air quality; instead, they were intended to shelter the heating and cooling equipment from having larger contaminants infiltrate the system and harm the components.
-As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not usually better your indoor air quality; instead, they were designed to protect the HVAC equipment from having larger contaminants get into the system and damage the parts.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.